 And so with the importance and value placed on this most valuable asset, organisations and IT teams across the globe are well aware of the importance of protecting it.

-Notwithstanding the reputational damage and loss of confidence that losing data can have on a brand, there are also the hefty fines that the Information Commissioner’s Office (ICO) can now hand down with the new powers afforded to them with the GDPR.
+The reputational damage and loss of confidence that losing data can have on a brand can be severe.
+Hefty fines can be handed out by the Information Commissioner’s Office with the new powers afforded to them with GDPR.

-From lost laptops and portable devices to malware, ransomware and hacks – the risks of suffering a data loss are plentiful, meaning there are a multitude of areas that IT & HR teams need to put controls and policies around.
+From lost laptops and portable devices to malware, ransomware and hacks – risks of suffering a data loss are plentiful.
+This means there is a multitude of areas that IT & HR teams need to put controls and policies around.

 The uncomfortable risk – your own staff

 It’s an uncomfortable truth, but those very people that swipe into the building and log onto your systems and have access to highly confidential information should be considered as a risk to your data.

 And so the news that Morrisons has lost its challenge to a High Court ruling that it is liable for a data breach that saw thousands of its employees details posted online, is thought-provoking.

 The fact that this data loss was initiated by a member of the Morrisons finance team must make organisations sit up and wonder who has access to our company ‘oil’ and what can we do to protect it, when quite simply they need to have access to be able to perform their job?